GEO-DEEP9400 – Solid Earth - Fluid Earth Interactions

 Only students admitted to the course may sit for the examination.

 The course is centered on a one week session (about 40 h) held in Oslo.
 This includes lectures and practical.
-Prior to the course week the students will receive course material and prepare for an obligatory presentation on a given topic.
+Prior to the course week the students will receive course material and prepare for a mandatory presentation on a given topic.
 Course literature will be pre-selected and accessible to course participants in due time prior to the course.
-Home examination occurs after the course week.

-Obligatory presentation on a given topic during the course week.
-The presentation must be evaluated as approved in order to take the final exam.
+- A mandatory presentation on a given topic during the course week must be approved before you can sit the final exam.

 Language of examination

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.